...

 A condition known as fictophilia makes a person experience strong desires, romantic feelings, and sexual attraction for a fictional character.
 It differs from basic admiration and resembles real-world infatuation more.

-It is occasionally compared to or confused with aegosexuality (where people only experience sexual attraction or desire for someone when they have an emotional connection with another person) or demisexuality (someone who seldom feels sexual attraction to other people).
-Grey asexuality, or greysexuality, is the term used to describe people who only sometimes or weakly experience sexual attraction.
+Fictophilia (Fictophilia Mental Health) is occasionally compared to or confused with aegosexuality (where people only experience sexual attraction or desire for someone when they have an emotional connection with another person) or demisexuality (someone who seldom feels sexual attraction to other people).
+Graysexuality is closely related to fictosexuality, which is seen as a subset of asexuality.
 The concept that sexuality isn’t black or white is supported by graysexuals, who fall between the asexual and allosexual categories.

-One requirement of a “fetish” or sexual fantasy is that the object of one’s attraction must only be a fictitious character, not a real person.
+Fictosexuals can undoubtedly relate to people of various orientations.
+Some fictosexuals identify as bifictosexuals (they are drawn to both male and female characters), or as aro/ace fictosexuals, which means they are romantically, asexually, and fictosexual.
+Fictophilia is also sometimes mixed up with fetish.
+One requirement of a “fetish” (sexual fantasy) is that the object of one’s attraction must only be a fictitious character, not a real person.
 The bond to the character frequently transcends sexual fantasies and may not even be sexual; fictosexuals can get romantically attracted to characters (love and sexuality).
-Fictosexuality emerges as an adult version of pretend play, similar to what Vygotsky saw in the non-aggressive imaginative play of schoolchildren and adolescents.
+Fictosexuality emerges as an adult version of pretend play.
 It’s vital to understand that fictosexuality varies on the person’s orientation and is not always “straight” or LGBTQ+.

 Get Help.
 Get Better.
 Get Your Life Back.